Ical-a/f_music_player/README.md

 `# ./install.sh`

 ## Usage
-Run just fmupl to select music.
+Run just fumpl to select music.

 Inputing no characters when selecting music will quit